Recently Kevin Shaw Plumbing, Inc. was called to check out a water heater that was leaking in a 2 story condominium.

 To be honest, it is dishonest to say that only tankless water heaters are efficient.

-the most efficient water heater on the market today is actually a tank type heater system.
+As a matter of fact, the most efficient water heater on the market today is actually a tank type heater system.

 Certain tank type and tankless water heaters qualify as Energy Star rated and both types can get into the 90 percent thermal efficiency.

-will pay a premium for these super high efficiency water heaters at the time of installation.
+You will pay a premium for these super high efficiency water heaters at the time of installation.
 The Federal and state government agencies have many tax advantages and credits.
 The Feds have a 30% tax incentive, up to $1500, for the installation of certain high efficiency water heaters.
 This really helps to offset the additional upfront cost of the high efficient water heaters we sell and makes them an attractive option.

 Well, that is a start and hopefully it has helped to educate.
 There are many other ideas and comments I could have shared, but I wanted to be brief and too the point.
 No doubt, some will take exception to what I have shared, but I think time and experience is on my side.